akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She had learned from her mother how to prepare for a long absence.
 Her mother had done this numerous times, sending her husband to war with a full pack and a prayer.
 Aldwina had taught her the practical things: how a cloak should keep out the damp, how a badly packed saddlebag would chafe the horse, how to read a soldier's face when he said he would be home by winter.

-*"You just keep your hands busy and your mind on one day at a time.
-That's how you get through it."*
+*‘You just keep your hands busy and your mind on one day at a time.
+That's how you get through it.’*

 Beatrice had not much time for thinking beyond these matters, but some nights between first and second sleep, she would lay awake, wondering what would happen to her if her father did not return.